lovomanuel/Unipd-Notes/README.md

-# Study Notes Repository
+# Unipd Notes Repository

+I am Lovo Manuel and I am/was a student from UniPD that is currently in Denmark.
-Welcome to my **Study Notes Repository**!
+Welcome to my **Unipd Notes Repository**!
 This repository contains my personal notes for various subjects.
 The goal is to share knowledge, help others, and improve the quality of these notes through collaboration.

 ## Repository Structure
 - Each subject has its own dedicated folder.